logo.png

 The workflow happens in two basic steps, regardless the order taken:

 Under the Add Modifier button, in the Modifier’s tab, you will find the UI for setting and managing the Set Magic Coordinate modifier.
-No worries, these three first buttons it will work with multiple objects selected at the same time.
+No worries, these three first buttons it will work with multiple objects selected at the same time, as a batch wizard.

 image1.jpg